howl-editor/howl/site/source/doc/manual/running_commands.md

 will display any standard output plainly, while error output will be shown in a different style to allow you to quickly differentiate between the two.

+## build-exec

+Howl features another execution command, `build-exec`.
+This is the same as `project-exec`, but it executes the command defined in `config.build_command`.

 ## Dealing with rogue commands

 While a well behaved command will exit on its own, occasionally there are those